Ronon Dex: Conceptual history

 The working name for Ronon's homeworld planet was Atteria, not Sateda.

 After Momoa was cast in the role, the Sci Fi Channel objected to him keeping his long, heavy 6-pound dreadlocks.
-However the hair soon became a signature of the character, and when Momoa decided to cut them off (with the producers' permission) after the completion of Season 4, he was still required to have his hair sewn back on for at least the first three episodes until there would be a scene where Ronon cuts his hair off in "Broken Ties".
-According to Momoa, it took nine hours to sew his hair back on for the beginning of the fifth season but wearing it was too painful for him to continue working.
-Meanwhile, the Sci Fi Channel overruled the decision for Ronon to lose his hair, the scene had already been filmed and got cut, so he was eventually given a custom-made $10,000 wig that weighed the same as Momoa's former hair, as a replacement for the rest of the season.
+However, the hair soon became a signature of the character, and when Momoa decided to cut them off (with the producers' permission) after the completion of Season 4, he was still required to have his hair sewn back on for at least the first three episodes until there would be a scene where Ronon cuts his hair off in "Broken Ties".
+According to Momoa, it took nine hours to sew his hair back on for the beginning of the fifth season.
+However, wearing it was too painful for him to continue working.
+Meanwhile, the Sci-Fi Channel overruled the decision for Ronon to lose his hair.
+The scene had already been filmed and was cut, so he was eventually given a custom-made $10,000 wig that weighed the same as Momoa's former hair as a replacement for the rest of the season.
 In interviews, Momoa says that the wig was more painful and cumbersome than his original dreadlocks.
 Also, Momoa used various tricks to cover up several of his tattoos, including the sizeable tribal tattoo on his left forearm.
 Eventually, the writers incorporated a scene in the episode "Reunion" wherein he gets the tattoo.

-When Valerie Halverson took over as lead costume designer in the fourth season, Jason Momoa would bring her pieces of fabric from flea markets, which the costume department would fashion into clothing for his character.
+When Valerie Halverson took over as the lead costume designer in the fourth season, Jason Momoa would bring her pieces of fabric from flea markets.
+The costume department would then fashion them into clothing for his character.